 No nurse shall be required to work above his or her FTE to attend mandatory education with a duration of eight (8) hours or greater.
 The nurse is required to notify unit leadership in writing 60 days in advance of the mandatory training if the nurse wants it to be scheduled within his or her FTE as a regular shift.
-When mandatory training of eight (8) hours or more is not known 60 days in advance, reasonable effort will be made to schedule within the nurses regular FTE.
-If the mandatory education is less than the nurse's scheduled shift, such nurse will be required to utilize vacation time for the remainder of the shift.
+When mandatory training of eight (8) hours or more is not known 60 days in advance, reasonable effort will be made to schedule within the nurse's regular FTE.
+If the mandatory education is less than the nurse's scheduled shift, such nurse will be required to utilize PTO for the remainder of the shift.

-12.2 Orientation.
-The objective of orientation shall be to familiarize newly hired nurses with the objectives and philosophy of the Medical Center and nursing services, to orient nurses to Medical Center policies and procedures and to instruct nurses as to their functions and responsibilities as defined in job descriptions and competencies.

-12.3 Education Leave Time.
-To the extent educational funds are available to staff, the fund shall be distributed on an equitable and rotating basis in accordance with Medical Center needs.

-12.4 Education Benefits.
-All nurses may apply for education benefits in accordance with the Employer's Education Benefit Policy.
+- 12.2 Orientation.
+The objective of orientation shall be to familiarize newly hired nurses with the objectives and philosophy of the Medical Center and nursing services, to orient nurses to Medical Center policies and procedures and to instruct nurses as to their functions and responsibilities as defined in job descriptions and competencies. - 12.3 Education Leave Time.
+To the extent educational funds are available to staff, the funds shall be distributed on an equitable and rotating basis in accordance with Medical Center needs. - 12.4 Education Benefits.
+All nurses may apply for education benefits in accordance with the Employer's Education Benefit Policy. - 12.5 Licensure.

-12.5 Licensure.
 Each nurse is responsible for maintaining a current Alaska State Nursing License.
-Failure to maintain a valid license will result in removal from the schedule without pay and discipline up to and including termination.

-12.5.1 Additional Licensure.
+Failure to maintain a valid license will result in removal from the schedule without pay and discipline up to and including termination. - 12.5.1 Additional Licensure.
 In units where the essential duties of the job requires nurses to be licensed in a state other than Alaska, nurses shall be reimbursed by the Medical Center for the costs of obtaining and maintaining such licenses.
-CEU's necessary to specifically maintain a required out of State license and renewal are eligible for payment under the Educational Assistance policy.

-12.6 Employee Education Program Agreements.
-The Medical Center may enter into contractual arrangements, commonly referred to as an "Employee Education Employment Agreement," with nurses for educational reimbursement in excess of what is provided under the Employer's Tuition Reimbursement Policy.
+CEUs necessary to specifically maintain a required out of state license and renewal are eligible for payment under the Educational Assistance policy. - 12.6 Employee Education Program Agreements.
+The Medical Center may enter into contractual arrangements, commonly referred to as an "Employee Education Employment Agreement," with nurses for educational reimbursement in excess of what is provided under the Employer's Tuition

+Reimbursement Policy.
 All such agreements shall be presented to the Association in writing for approval prior to presenting to the nurse.
 Only the Chief Nursing Officer has authority to approve, on behalf of the Medical Center, any agreements under this Article.